aarushi-me28/nidar-drone-training/README.md

 # NIDAR Drone System Training

-This repository contains my work for the **NIDAR (National Innovation Challenge for Drone Application and Research) Disaster Management Drone System project**.
+This repository contains my work for the **NIDAR (National Innovation Challenge for Drone Application and Research) Disaster Management Drone System project training at RISC**.

 The project is divided into three main components: